 Alabama eviction prevention and homeless assistance.

 Alabama has several non-profit organizations that focus on helping residents that are facing eviction as well as the currently homeless.
-Using both private and government funds, including from the Housing and Urban Development (HUD) Continuum of Care program, services are offered to the least fortunate and at risk individuals.
+Using both private and government funds, including from the Housing and Urban Development (HUD) Continuum of Care program as well as ESG, services are offered to the least fortunate and at risk individuals.
 Emergency financial aid and much more may be available.

-The agencies listed below pro-actively work to prevent future homelessness, break the cycle, and rehouse those that need it.
+The agencies listed below by city and county pro-actively work to prevent future homelessness, break the cycle, and rehouse those that need it.
 In order for this to happen, a variety of assistance programs are made available to those that are struggling.
 They range from shelter, case management, to funds for paying a security deposit on a new home or assistance for back rent.

 Housing for the homeless is also available in Alabama.
 The Continuum of Care will coordinate emergency shelter, transitional housing, as well as permanent homes for the less fortunate and homeless in the region.
 While not as common, there may also be motel vouchers available.